wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

-## Embedded System
-Because of their ability to effectively change memory locations and access hardware registers, pointers are widely utilized in embedded system programming such as:
-1. Pointers can be used to allocate and deallocate dynamic memory, manage memory pools, and build data structures such as linked lists, stacks, and queues.
-2. Pointers are used to directly access and control peripheral devices and hardware registers by mapping them to specified memory addresses.
-This enables effective interaction with hardware components.
-3. DMA (Direct Memory Access) operations use pointers to allow direct data transfers between peripherals and memory without the need for CPU intervention.
-4. Pointers are used to store and alter interrupt service routine (ISR) addresses, allowing for efficient hardware interrupt management and event-driven programming.
-5. Pointers make data manipulation more efficient, especially when big data sets or complicated data structures must be handled or altered.

 ## File Operations
 Files are stored in the ROM of the read only memory.
 We can efficiently access the files using file pointers.
 The syntax to create a file pointer is